QuantumTea/helloNode/README.md

 Run: 'npm run test'

-There are 31 tests total, in 4 test suites.
-Right now, 3 tests are demonstration tests to show you how to do some test setup.
+There are 4 test suites covering different aspects of JavaScript.

 To run just one test, use 'npm run test -t test/maths.test.js'